nickbrandt/GitLab/doc/development/geo/framework.md

    end
    ```

+1. Make sure the factory also allows setting a `project` attribute.
+If the model
+   does not have a direct relation to a project, you can use a `transient`
+   attribute.
+Check out `spec/factories/merge_request_diffs.rb` for an example.

 Widget replication and verification metrics should now be available in the API,
 the Admin Area UI, and Prometheus!